firstdraft/appdev-lessons/lessons/ad2-getting-started.md

 ```
 {: mark_lines="5"}

 Another hack!
 Once again, this bit of code is just some Rails fanciness to trick the HTTP server into making a PATCH rather than a POST request.
+We _have_ to name the new hidden input `"_method"` because Rails will be looking for that key in the `params` hash.

 There's no need to memorize this oddity, because soon we'll use some advanced helper methods to generate all of this automatically.

-So in with the link, we're able to fake a delete request with just the data method attribute on the link itself.
-Performs we have to include an input that has the very specific name, underscore method, and then the value of patch in order to thank the patch request.
-Now we're able to have restful routes for the index, the show, [01:28:00] the update, the create, and the delete.
+Now we have RESTful routes for create, read (index and show), update, and delete.
+CRUD.

 We're going to help you get stuck.
 We now have nice restful rounds.
 Please go back to Sure.[01:28:30]